-Every June 1 I write about hoping for the coast's long deserved and long overdue Category 6 hurricane.
+Every June 1 I write about hoping for the coast's long deserved and long overdue Category 6 storm that is so sorely needed along every inch of the inhabited coastline from Brownsville Texas to Calais Maine.
 Its a hurricane that is so strong that its never been recorded at that intensity before.
-My dream hurricane (the "Great Undeveloper") never makes formal landfall.
+My dream hurricane (the "Great Undeveloper" as Bob Ake described it one day as we drove down the North Carolina Outer Banks at the peak of hurricane season) never makes formal landfall.
 The center of it comes within 5 miles of the coast at the mouth of the Rio Grande on the US / Mexico border.
 There it moves north and east, keeping the eye five miles off shore so it retains a constant energy source.
 It follows and scours the coast of the Gulf of Mexico in a perfect arc along the Texas, Louisiana, Mississippi, Alabama and Florida coasts to the Florida Keys.
 There it follows the islands northeast to Key Largo where it miraculously changes course once again and follows the entire east coast of the United States (including the Chesapeake Bay and Delaware Bay inland to Philadelphia) to Calais Maine where it becomes extratropical in the Bay of Fundy.
 At the conclusion of its trip along the coast it has removed all condominiums, rejuvenated the coastal sands, and cleared out the vermin known as the human race that has done so much to destroy the integrity of the coast.

-The National Oceanic and Atmospheric Administration (NOAA) is predicting a more active than usual hurricane season in the Caribbean region.
+The National Oceanic and Atmospheric Administration (NOAA) is once again predicting a more active than usual hurricane season in the Caribbean region.
 NOAA is giving us this prediction of activity: